-UNCG Human Resources is responsible for conducting reference checks and recording the information on the Hiring Proposal in the online system.
+UNC Greensboro Human Resources is responsible for conducting reference checks and recording the information on the Hiring Proposal in the online system.
 At least three reference checks, to include one supervisor is required.
-UNCG Human Resources may advise on the necessity of further checks.
+UNC Greensboro Human Resources may advise on the necessity of further checks.
 When feasible, a reference check should be conducted directly with the applicant's immediate supervisor.
 However, the applicant should provide authorization when a reference check is conducted by a current employer.

 These checks should be conducted with careful regard to confidentiality and with the applicant's permission.
 Only job-related questions should be asked.
-Questions about individual's race, color, religion, sex, sexual orientation, gender identity, national origin, age, disability, political affiliation, genetic information, or veteran status, or any other matter not directly related to the requirements for the positions are prohibited.
+Questions about individual's race, religion, color, national origin, ethnicity, pregnancy, gender identity or expression, sexual orientation, age (40 or older), political affiliation, National Guard or veteran status, genetic information, or disability.
 The same questions should be asked for each reference.
 The name of the telephone reference, date of contact, and notes about the conversation should be recorded and retained on the form provided.
 The reference check may be conducted by telephone or in writing.

 Instructions on submitting reference checks may be provided in the postings to applicants.
 Some employers are reluctant to release verbal and written information about former employees.
-In this event, UNCG Human Resources should obtain written authorization from the applicant.
+In this event, UNC Greensboro Human Resources should obtain written authorization from the applicant.